apache/mxnet/docs/how_to/distributed_training.md

 - `dist_sync` : In synchronous distributed training, all workers use the same set of model parameters to start a particular batch.
 This means that after each batch, the server waits to receive gradients from each worker before it updates the model parameters.
+This update can use an optimizer if it has been passed.
+Optimizers like SGD define update rules, essentially a mathematical formula to compute the new weight based on the old weight, gradient and some parameters.
 This synchronization comes at a cost because the worker pulling parameters would have to wait till the server finishes this process.
 In this mode if a worker crashes, then it halts the progress of all workers.